jonathanmetellus21-ux/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Working the Issue - Adobe Software Issue"/>
 </p>
 <p>
-John troubleshoots by checking license status, reinstalling the application, and verifying network access to Adobe's licensing servers.
-All steps are documented in the ticket thread, and John posts regular updates to the accounting department.
+John contacts <strong>Josh</strong> from the Desktop Admins group.
+It turns out the issue is likely related to a new Adobe Reader package that was pushed out last night.
+The solution is to either wait 1 hour for the fix to be deployed automatically, or end users can manually install the new packages from the Software Catalog.
+John documents all troubleshooting steps in the ticket thread and posts regular updates to the accounting department.
 </p>
 <br />